 Dr. Sarah Evans joined the department as an Assistant Professor in Fall 2017 from the University of Colorado at Boulder.
-She is a hydrogeologist who uses a combination of numerical groundwater modeling and field instrumentation to examine how heat transport and hydrogeological processes operate in cold, mountainous regions under a warming climate.
+She is a hydrogeologist who uses a combination of numerical groundwater modeling and field instrumentation to examine how heat transport and hydrogeological processes operate in cold regions under a warming climate.
 Dr. Evans is one of the primary faculty active in the Environmental Science degree tracks in addition to the Environmental and Quantitative Geology tracks.

 - B.A.
 Whitman College

 - M.S.
 University of Colorado - Boulder

 - GLY 1104 - Water: Mountains to Sea